-- Answer “Yes” to the question about whether you want to let this app have its way with your computer.
+- Answer “Yes” to the question about whether you want to let this app do dastardly things to your computer

-- In the resulting “Boot Camp Control Panel” switch to the “Trackpad” tab.
-Here you’ll find a number of rudimentary settings specific to the MacBook Air’s trackpad.
+- In the resulting “Boot Camp Control Panel” switch to the “Trackpad” tab

 - Expand the tree on the left side of Regedit through HKEY_LOCAL_MACHINE, SYSTEM, CurrentControlSet, Enum, HID.

 - You should see a number of items under HID that start with VID.
-Expand each of these until you can see each’s Device Parameters… some will have it, some will not.
+Expand each of these until you can see each’s Device Parameters… some will have Device Parameters, some will not.

 - Restart the computer (Windows + I, Power, Restart.)